Ulisse Dini

 Ulisse Dini (14 November 1845 – 28 October 1918) was an Italian mathematician and politician, born in Pisa.
-He is known for his contribution to real analysis, partly collected in his book "Fondamenti per la teorica delle funzioni di variabili reali".
+He is known for his contributions to real analysis, partly collected in his book "Fondamenti per la teorica delle funzioni di variabili reali".

 Life and academic career

 Dini attended the Scuola Normale Superiore in order to become a teacher.
 One of his professors was Enrico Betti.
 In 1865, a scholarship enabled him to visit Paris, where he studied under Charles Hermite as well as Joseph Bertrand, and published several papers.
 In 1866, he was appointed to the University of Pisa, where he taught algebra and geodesy.
 In 1871, he succeeded Betti as professor for analysis and geometry.
 From 1888 until 1890, Dini was rettore of the Pisa University, and of the Scuola Normale Superiore from 1908 until his death in 1918.

-He was also active as a politician: in 1871 he was voted into the Pisa city council, and in 1880, he became a member of the Italian parliament.
+He was also active as a politician: in 1871 he was voted into the Pisa city council and in 1880 became a member of the Italian parliament.